10 Incredible Nova Scotia Towns That Need to be on Your Radar

 Megan in a pier in Blue Rocks Nova Scotia

 One of the most charming and picturesque places to visit in Nova Scotia is easily Blue Rocks, a fishing village on the South Shores near one of the most popular Nova Scotia towns, Lunenburg.
 This quiet fishing village is the perfect place to visit to see a quintessential fishing community that seems straight out of a movie.
-Since the 1940s, this Nova Scotia town has attracted photographers and artists.
-Today, it’s one of the best things to see in Nova Scotia on the South Shore.

-The South Shore famously was known for its legalized pirates in history called “privateers” who were officially allowed to attack foreign ships and other watercraft during wartime.
 Annually, this Nova Scotia town is famous for its Lobster Crawl Festival, which happens in February.
 It’s a celebration of arts, music, heritage, sports, and cuisine (particularly seafood for obvious reasons) that locals participate in.

 Lunenburg

-Despite the colonialism that took place here, Luneburg is a picturesque fishing town and home to one of Canada’s largest fishing communities.
+Now, for one of our all-time favorite spots to visit in Nova Scotia!
+Lunenburg is a picturesque fishing town and home to one of Canada’s largest fishing communities.
 This Nova Scotia town saw a booming economy in the late 1800s and even saw a surge during the prohibition where this town is famous for its rum runners.

 There are a lot of amazing places to visit in Nova Scotia, and Lunenburg is definitely one of them, see why by checking out our Lunenburg, Nova Scotia travel guide.